All Products

 • A wildcard domain name can match all subdomains at the same level.
 For example, *.aliyundoc.com can match www.aliyundoc.com and example.aliyundoc.com.

-• If you enter an exact-match domain name and a wildcard domain name, the protection rules of the exact-match domain name take precedence.
+• If a protected object has both an exact-match domain name and a matching wildcard domain name, the rule for the exact-match domain name takes precedence.

 Note

-After you add a protected object to WAF, you can view and manage the protected object in the protected object list.
+After you add a protected object, you can view and manage it in the protected object list.
 For more information, see Manage protected objects.

 Create a protected object group